-Through the centuries, papakha has been among essential attributes of the Cossacks.
+Through the centuries, papakha (or papaha) has been among essential attributes of the Cossacks.
 Its value is famously mentioned in Poltava by Alexander Pushkin.
 Considered inviolable, the hat could only be given away upon death.
 For this reason, knocking it off a man’s head would be viewed as a grave insult and a challenge to a duel.
 However, an owner’s act of throwing his hat down would signify a bet on his own life.

 In the Russian Empire, a military regulation allowed for mass heroism decorations to be attached to hats driving their value even further up.
 Actively serving Cossacks also used to carry small icons sewn into lining, which allowed them to pray anywhere, be it in a field, at a battle front, or during a march.